SERVIR-WA/GALUP/training/1_lu/modules/module4 copy.md

 Rank sum, rank reciprocal, and rank exponential are three different weighting methods that are all based on rank.
-We will use to illustrate these three methods by using the the four sub-objectives in objective 1.1 (determine lands physically suitable for residential land use) of Goal 1 (identify lands suitable for residential land use in THLD area).
+We will use to illustrate these three methods by using the the four sub-objectives (SO) in objective 1.1 (determine lands physically suitable for residential land use) of Goal 1 (identify lands suitable for residential land use in THLD area).